AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 ## Gift options

 The selection of available gift options appears in the cart before the checkout process begins.
-The gift options configuration determines if customers can add a gift message or greeting card, and if gift wrapping options are available.
+The gift options configuration determines if customers can add a gift message or greeting card, and if gift-wrapping options are available.
 Each item in the order can have a separate message and gift wrapping.
 When applied to the entire order, customers can also add a gift receipt and greeting card.

 ![Example storefront - Gift options in shopping cart](./assets/storefront-cart-gift-options-for-products-or-order.png)<!-- zoom -->